gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve detailed information about a specific integration.
-Retrieve the details of an integration (such as Ginesys, SAP, etc.) using its ID.
+Use this API to fetch the details of an integration (such as Ginesys, SAP, etc.) using its ID

 *Returned Response:*